Startouf/mongoid_token/README.md

 listed [below](#configuration).
 By default, the `token` method will create tokens 4 characters long, containing random alphanumeric characters.

+__Migration:__ If you add Mongoid::Token to an already existing collection, you might want to create tokens on existing documents.
+Mongoid::Token only creates token on document `before:create` or `before:save` callback.
+Create missing tokens by calling `save` on existing mongoid documents.

 __Note:__ Mongoid::Token leverages Mongoid's 'safe mode' by automatically creating a unique index on your documents using the token field.
 In order to take advantage of this feature (and ensure that your